 Visitors to Osaka will find it incredibly easy to get around, as the city boasts a highly developed public transportation system that spans the entire area and is particularly accommodating for foreigners.
 A lot of the travel information in Osaka, such as signs, maps, and noticeboards, is presented in English, which can make the difference between reaching one's destination quickly and hours of bewildered wandering.

 Osaka's extensive subway network provides easy access around the city with its discernible colour-coded lines.
 The Osaka metro is generally open from 5am until around midnight, and many of the lines have English as well as Japanese announcements for each approaching destination.

 Visitors in Osaka can also use over-ground trains to get around the city.
 The JR Osaka Loop Line circles the main city districts and can be useful for getting across Osaka while avoiding the crowded central areas.
-The rail comprises 19 stations, 12 of which connect to other lines.

 A further transport option for travellers in Osaka is the city's dense network of public buses.
 While inevitably being susceptible to heavy traffic, buses do allow visitors to enjoy the sights and sounds of the city as they travel.

 Ferries are also a fun and scenic way for visitors to travel along the coast of Osaka Bay, stopping at several popular tourist attractions.

 Most residents in Osaka get around by bicycle, as the city is flat and easily navigable.
 There are numerous places throughout the city where visitors can rent a bicycle, however it may be easier and cheaper to simply buy a second hand bike for the duration of one's time in the city.
 This can be done either online or at a bike shop.
 Prospective cyclists should note that they are technically required to register their bike with the local police.